mdwe/aws-in-practice-workshop/instructions/ex1/ex1.md

 API methods should be available for all data consumers which has access key.

-### EXERCISE 1.1 - Prepare solution infrasturcture and create product API method
+## 1.1 - Prepare solution infrasturcture and create product API method

 #### Architecture overview